thundercomb/ml-climate-news/README.md

 [IPCC: Climate Change report 2013](https://www.ipcc.ch/report/ar5/wg1/)
 [Science Net Links: The Science of Climate Change](http://sciencenetlinks.com/collections/climate-change/)

-*Note:*

-The platform runs on GCP and is essentially multi-purpose machine learning, making it possible to ingest any kind of data, store it, train models, and serve them as apps.
+It also doubles up as a multi-purpose machine learning platform running on GCP.
+It can ingest any kind of data, store it, train models, and serve them as apps.

 # Prerequisites